On the capture of dark matter by neutron stars: Evaluation of Capture of Dark Matter Particles by Neutron Stars

 Once a certain amount of dark matter particles accumulates in the neutron star, their very existence inside the neutron star will affect the capture of new dark matter particles due to their self-interaction \cite{Zentner:2009ys}.
 The self-capture rate, C$_{s}$, is given by \cite{Zentner:2009ys}

 where, $\sigma_{\chi \chi}$ is the dark matter elastic scattering cross-section and $v_{esc}(R)$ is the escape velocity from the surface of the neutron star.
 As discussed in Sec.
-II.B, it is primarily the gravitational effect of the neutron star that keeps the dark matter inside the neutron star, eventually thermalizing, so eq.
-(41) depends on the neutron star radius $R$ rather than the details of the dark matter distribution within the neutron star.
-For a 1.4$M_\odot$ mass neutron star with $R=10.6$ km, the escape velocity from the surface is $v_{esc}(R) = 1.9\times 10^{10}$ cm/s.
+2.2, it is primarily the gravitational effect of the neutron star that keeps the dark matter inside the neutron star, eventually thermalizing, so eq. (\ref{C_s}) depends on the neutron star radius $R$ rather than the details of the dark matter distribution within the neutron star.
 We modified eq. (\ref{C_s}) following Ref. \cite{Kouvaris:2008zr} in order to take into account the general relativistic effects assuming as Schwarzschild geometry.
 The quantity $\hat{\phi}_{\chi}$ which signifies how compact the star, is a dimensionless potential defined as \cite{Zentner:2009ys}, \beq \hat{\phi}_{\chi} = \frac{v_{esc}^{2}(r)}{v^{2}_{esc}(R)}\ . \eeq We take $\langle\hat{\phi}_\chi\rangle = 1$, which is valid in the approximation that the mass density of the neutron star is uniform.
 Since the density is larger in the core, which implies that $\langle\hat{\phi}_\chi\rangle > 1$, our assumption is conservative.
 Finally, $\eta^2\equiv 3/2(v_{N}/\bar{v})^2 $ depends on the velocity of the neutron star $v_N$ in the Galaxy.
 We approximate ${\rm erf}(\eta)/\eta\simeq 1$.

 The most stringent limits on self-interaction cross section, $\sigma_{\chi \chi}$, come from the Bullet Cluster observations \cite{markevitch2004a}, i.e.

 {so we scale the self interaction cross section, $\sigma_{\chi \chi} = \sigma_{\chi\chi, 24}10^{-24}\ {\rm cm}^2$.} With our choice of the parameters given in Table I, $C_s$ is given by, \beq C_s = 1.06 \times 10^{-3} \frac{\sigma_{\chi \chi, 24}}{m_\chi / {\rm GeV}}\frac{\rho_\chi}{{\rm GeV/cm^3}} {\rm yr^{-1}}\ . \eeq